hdphilip/OP_25_Oled_Display/README.md

 just put it in the same dir as icemeta.py

 Very important!!!!

-**Delete the icemeta.pyc file, a new one will be created next run time.
+**Delete the icemeta.pyc file, a new one will be created next run time.**

-If not, look at the error output file to see what went wrong**
+If a new .pyc file was not created look at the error output file to see what went wrong, this will hel you troubleshoot.

 NOTES:
 the display drivers were a real pain at first..